Foden - From Iceland embarrassment to Man City's game-changer | Goal.com

 City were unconvincing in their Group C opener against Porto but his introduction, along with that of fellow 20-year-old Ferran Torres, livened up the forward line and the pair quickly combined in a lightning-fast break to cut through the Portuguese defence for the killer third goal in a 3-1 win.

-A week later in Marseille, Foden was a dynamic, potent threat on the left wing and his clever movement and cross was decisive in creating Ilkay Gundogan’s second in a 3-0 victory.
+A week later in Marseille, Foden was a dynamic, potent threat on the left wing and his clever movement and cross were decisive in creating Ilkay Gundogan’s second in a 3-0 victory.

 For such a young talent, Foden looks more than at home in Europe.